 “You can be true to yourself, but which version are you really being true too?”

 It was much easier to create images for LiketoKnow.it and hide behind their brand while getting some short-term financial fix, instead of allowing for my brand to shine and grow over time.
 I know we bloggers have to put food on the table – but I hope that my story cans how that affiliates aren’t the only way to make a living blogging.

 My sincere hope is that in me deciding to stop hiding behind something else…a small part of you will feel encouraged enough to stop hiding, too.

-I have since made a pact with myself and blogging moving forward and that is this:
+I have since made a pact with myself and blogging moving forward, and that is this:

 I will never ask you to support me financially ever again.
 I will support the both of us.
 I now know that having a relationship with you is not contingent on monetization.

-I will no longer murder my creativity or blogging by insisting I am not not truly creative or truly a blogger unless my blogging pays the bills and my photos and content are deemed worthy by an affiliate company.
+I will no longer murder my creativity or blogging by insisting I am not truly creative or genuinely a blogger unless my blogging pays the bills and my photos and content are deemed worthy by an affiliate company.
 My blogging “paying the bills” will ebb and flow, it might or might not.... but I will no longer go into bitterness, depression, comparison, rejection, shame and resentment when it comes to blogging.
 I will be childlike in the pursuit of blogging, but I will not be childish.

 So – there you have it!
-My beautifully broken story of blogging and why I had to rebrand to get back to the real truth – to serve in my own uniquely creative way.
+My beautifully broken story of blogging and why I had to rebrand to get back to the truth – to serve in my own uniquely creative way.